Jill Bodak’s father, Bill, had a catastrophic stroke on a ski hill in Kelowna in January 2020 at the age…

 My children, who have always supported my work with DWDC, are young adults who are at the age where death appears remote, and thinking about the death of your parent is uncomfortable.
 Throughout my ACP process, I prepared my documents, discussed their contents with my children and informed them of where I store them.
 My representatives are trusted friends known well by my kids.
 While I hope that my end of life will be gradual and will involve future discussions with my family, it is a great relief to me that I have excellent representatives should something happen to me acutely.

 On a provincial level, British Columbia’s legal landscape has shifted.
-Unlike other provinces and territories, B.C. recognizes advance directives as legally binding documents.
-These documents are now a legal option for all capable and consenting adults who want to start advance care planning.
+Unlike other provinces and territories, B.C. recognizes Advance Directives as legally binding documents.
+These documents are now a legal option for all capable and consenting adults who want to start Advance Care Planning.

-To reflect this new legal landscape, one of our Vancouver chapter members, Connie Jorsvik, has updated our ACP seminar for British Columbia, and we have events planned for the spring and fall.
-Since advance care planning is one of the cornerstones of end-of-life planning, I believe it is important for us to get the conversation started now.
-Simply put, advance care planning will help give you peace of mind — no matter what stage of life you’re in.
+To reflect this new legal landscape, one of our Vancouver Chapter members, Connie Jorsvik, has updated our ACP seminar for British Columbia, and we have events planned for the spring and fall.
+Since Advance Care Planning is one of the cornerstones of end-of-life planning, I believe it is important for us to get the conversation started now.
+Simply put, Advance Care Planning will help give you peace of mind — no matter what stage of life you’re in.

 Dr. Sue Hughson is a Vancouver-based veterinarian and a member of DWDC’s Board of Directors.